Shwetavinod15/New-York-Job-Market-Insights/README.md

 1. **Create the database** in Microsoft SQL Server.
 2. Run the `CreateTableQueries.sql` to generate all required tables.
-3. Use the ETL script from `insertupdatequeries.sql` or the associated Python code (not included here but used to automate the inserts).
+3. Use the ETL script from `insertupdatequeries.sql`.
 4. Load data from `Jobs_NYC_Postings.csv` into staging tables.
 5. Run `BusinessQuestions.sql` to answer the predefined business questions.
 6. Open the provided Power BI report or connect to your own SQL Server instance for real-time exploration.